 The springs in combination with the Öhlins shock absorbers contribute to superior stability and traction.
-See the Öhlins Recommendation List by contacting your nearest Öhlins dealer or using our web site.
+See the Öhlins Recommendation List, contact an Öhlins dealer.

 If there are no matching springs for your motorcycle model, use the original springs, however, they must be in good condition and not fatigued.